microsoftgraph/microsoft-graph-explorer-v4/README.md

 ## Other commands

 - `npm test` to run tests from the command line for scenarios like parsing metadata and functional explorer tests.
-- `npm run lint` linting your files
+- `npm run lint` linting your files.

 ## Getting Help & Guides